captbaritone/jordaneldredge.com/nextjs/_posts/2008-11-12-play-the-card-game-war-in-my-avatar.md

 layout: post
 ---

-Since my previous avatar <a href="/blog/how-i-ddosed-myself-with-an-avatar/">DDOSed my router</a>, today I wrote a less popular avatar game.
-The only game I could think of that has no need for actual user input was the <a href="http://en.wikipedia.org/wiki/War_(card_game)">card game war</a>.
+Since my previous avatar [DDOSed my router](/blog/how-i-ddosed-myself-with-an-avatar/), today I wrote a less popular avatar game.
+The only game I could think of that has no need for actual user input was the [card game war](http://en.wikipedia.org/wiki/War_(card_game)).
 So I implemented it in my avatar.
 You can play too, by simply refreshing this image:
 <p style="text-align: center;"><img class="aligncenter" src="/projects/war/index.php" alt="" width="150" height="132" /></p>
 Features:
 <ul>